Germany suspends use of AstraZeneca vaccine, along with Italy, France, Spain | DW | 15.03.2021

 "EMA currently remains of the view that the benefits of the AstraZeneca vaccine in preventing COVID-19, with its associated risk of hospitalization and death, outweigh the risks of side effects," the EMA said in a statement on Monday.

-In addition to Germany, Italy and France, other nations across Europe and worldwide have halted use of the vaccine because of possible clotting risks.
+In addition to Germany, Italy, France and Spain on Monday, other nations across Europe and worldwide had halted use of the vaccine because of possible clotting risks.
 Last week, Denmark became the first country to suspend implementation, with Norway, Iceland and Bulgaria following.

+The suspensions were not limited to Europe.
+Indonesia also announced a delay to its rollout of the AstraZeneca product, which is cheaper than its competitors and billed as the vaccination of choice for poorer nations.

-Non-European nations to have suspend use of the vaccine include Thailand and the Democratic Republic of the Congo.
+Other non-European nations to have suspended use of the vaccine include Thailand and the Democratic Republic of Congo.

+British Prime Minister Boris Johnson on Monday rejected the idea the UK would suspend the AstraZeneca vaccine, saying there was insufficient evidence to warrant such action.

+The Czech Republic and Poland also said that they had no immediate plans to suspend vaccinations with the vaccine.

+Outside of Europe, Australia announced it had no plans to suspend the use of the vaccine.

-Virologist and associate professor at Northumbria University in the UK Sterghio Moschos told DW on Monday that governments should provide clear messaging about their decisions to suspend the AstraZeneca vaccine.
+Virologist and associate professor at Northumbria University in the UK, Sterghios Moschos, told DW on Monday that governments should provide clear messaging about their decisions to suspend the AstraZeneca vaccine.

 "It's really, really important that we give clear, concise and carefully thought-out messages," Moschos said, citing the prevalence of conspiracy theories and misinformation surrounding vaccines.
 "So in that respect, I fully support the decision of any lawmaker to stop, have a look and take into consideration the data."